parchinski/parchinski/README.md

 <div align="center">

- 🔭 I’m currently working on finding work and maintaining Hack@UCF.
+ 🔭 I’m currently working on maintaining UCF and developing the best agent workflows in the world

  🌱 I’m currently learning **DevOps and FullStack Development**